ProxioDev/ValioBungee/README.md

 RedisBungee uses [Redis](https://redis.io) to Synchronize data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) proxies

 # 0.7 API BREAKING CHANGE:
-if you plan to use redis-bungee 0.7 the api has breaking change.
+we do not advice using version (0.7) till we finish making it stable , but if you plan to use redis-bungee 0.7 the api has breaking change.
 JedisPool was changed to Pool<Jedis> to support Redis Sentinel If ANYONE found a good way to fix this api breaking change pull requests are welcomed :)
 ## Notice: about older versions of redis than redis 6.0

 As of now Version 0.6.4-SNAPSHOT is only supporting redis 6.0 and above!